publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch9/schVII/m__us_usc_t33_s467.md

                 (II) has a storage capacity at the maximum water storage elevation that is 15 acre-feet or less regardless of height;

-             unless the barrier, because of the location of the barrier or another physical characteristic of the barrier, is likely to pose a significant threat to human life or property if the barrier fails (as determined by the Director).
+             unless the barrier, because of the location of the barrier or another physical characteristic of the barrier, is likely to pose a significant threat to human life or property if the barrier fails (as determined by the Administrator).

-    (3) __Director__

-        The term “Director” means the Administrator of FEMA.

     (4) __Federal agency__